COMP SCI 3001 - Computer Networks & Applications

 At least one item of work will be returned, with grading and feedback, prior to week 7.

 The final examination will be scheduled by the examinations office.
 You will be able to access your exam schedule through Access Adelaide.
-You are expected to be available during the replacement/additional assessment examination period (check University dates).
-If you are offered a R/AA exam and are unavailable to attend, you will not be able to postpone the R/AA exam.
-Please keep this in mind before making any travel plans during the R/AA period.
+You are expected to be available during the supplementary examination period (check University dates).
+If you are offered a supplementary and are unable to attend for any reason, you will not be able to arrange an alternative supplementary and there is no further opportunity for supplementary work.

 Grades for your performance in this course will be awarded in accordance with the following scheme: